octaviodeliberato/gRadations/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of gRadations is to The purpose of gRadations is to allow the representation of size distributions by means of curve fitting.
+The goal of gRadations is to allow the representation of size distributions by means of curve fitting.

 ## Installation